A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Results – Performance and Comparison with Human Behavior

+\textbf{We tested a classical Siamese architecture on the task. } Feed-forward architecture, such as ResNet or ViT (see \hyperref[fig:siamese]{App.~Fig.~\ref*{fig:siamese}}), were used as Siamese encoders, each taking one object view as input (i.e., an image), and trained directly on the mental rotation task (same or different).
+While these models achieved near-perfect accuracy on training objects, they failed on novel test objects, except when object rotations were restricted to the image plane.
+This contrasts with human performance, which is robust to both in-plane and in-depth rotations \citep{shepard1971mental}.
+Additional details on this ablation are provided in \hyperref[sapp:d41]{App.~\ref*{sapp:d41}}.

-\paragraph{We tried removing the equivariant encoder component of our model.} We directly fed the input images to the symbolic encoder (VSM).
-We adapted the ViT patch embedding by replacing the 3D convolution with a 2D convolution, as the input is now a 2D image rather than the 3D latent space.
-As described in the previous sections, the symbolic encoder was trained on the task of predicting the sequential symbolic description of the object.
+\textbf{We tried removing the equivariant encoder component of our model.} We directly fed the input images to the symbolic encoder (VSM).
+We adapted the ViT patch embedding by replacing the 3D convolution with a 2D convolution, as the input is now a 2D image.
+The VSM was then trained on the task of predicting the sequential symbolic description of the object.
 Trained directly in pixel space, the symbolic encoder failed to reliably predict the symbolic description, such that the mental rotation task could not be solved.